Please bear with us as we upgrade our patient electronic health record system across our hospitals from 5 October.

 • move about the ward

-They also monitor patients by checking their temperature, pulse, breathing, and weight, and generally help to make them feel comfortable while they are in hospital.
+They also monitor patients by checking their clinical observations, for example, temperature, pulse, and breathing.
+They may also measure height and weight.
+Generally they help to make patients feel comfortable while they are in hospital.

 Clinical Support Workers